-Previously I studied Computer Science at RWTH Aachen and wrote my Master's thesis under the supervision of Prof. Wojciech Jarosz in the Visual Computing Lab.
+Previously I studied Computer Science at RWTH Aachen and wrote my Master's thesis under the supervision of Prof. Wojciech Jarosz in the Visual Computing Lab at Dartmouth College.
 During my Bachelors Degree at RWTH Aachen, I also worked on topics in geometry processing with my advisor, Prof. Leif Kobbelt.

 Course Project at EPFL, Spring Semester 2018